stuboydl/pickdate/README.md

 >At this time the extension doesn't cater for setting a different timezone. eg, to match your *Pick* DB server.

 Click the Install button above to get started.

+Make sure Notifications are on for the extension.

 Please Rate and Review this if it's useful.
 Thanks!